Azure/bicep-types-az/generated/eventhub/microsoft.eventhub/2021-11-01/types.md

 ## Sku
 ### Properties
-* **capacity**: int: The Event Hubs throughput units for Basic or Standard tiers, where value should be 0 to 20 throughput units.
+* **capacity**: int {minValue: 0}: The Event Hubs throughput units for Basic or Standard tiers, where value should be 0 to 20 throughput units.
 The Event Hubs premium units for Premium tier, where value should be 0 to 10 premium units.
 * **name**: 'Basic' | 'Premium' | 'Standard' | string (Required): Name of this SKU.
 * **tier**: 'Basic' | 'Premium' | 'Standard' | string: The billing tier of this particular SKU.